n00b69/woa-flashlmdd/guide/update.md

 ```

 > [!Note]
-> After 1-2 minutes **WINMH2LM5G** should automatically appear in Windows Explorer.
+> After 1-2 minutes **WINFLASH** should automatically appear in Windows Explorer.
 If it does, skip to the "Installing drivers" step, else continue with the "Diskpart" steps.

 ### Diskpart
 ```cmd